 In addition to our results determined in accordance with GAAP, we monitor certain non-GAAP financial measures to evaluate our operating performance, identify trends, formulate financial projections and make strategic decisions on a consolidated basis.
 Accordingly, we believe that non-GAAP financial information, when taken collectively, may provide useful supplemental information to investors and others in understanding and evaluating our results of operations in the same manner as our management team.
 The non-GAAP financial measures are presented for supplemental informational purposes only.
 They should not be considered a substitute for financial information presented in accordance with GAAP, and may be different from similarly-titled non-GAAP measures used by other companies.
-A reconciliation is provided below for each non-GAAP financial measure to the most directly comparable financial measures stated in accordance with GAAP.
-Investors are encouraged to review the related GAAP financial measures and the reconciliation of these non-GAAP financial measures to their most directly comparable GAAP financial measures.
+A reconciliation is provided below for each non-GAAP financial measure to the most directly comparable financial measures and the reconciliation of these non-GAAP financial measures to their most directly comparable GAAP financial measures.